-I wish to extend a warm welcome to everyone for the 83rd annual meeting of the Midwest Economic Association.
-I have enjoyed working with the other officers to put together what I believe will be another high-quality conference.
-We have scheduled over 400 research presentations, including special sessions organized by the Association of Environmental and Resource Economists (AERE), the Committee for the Status of Women in the Economics Profession (CSWEP), the Society of Labor Economists (SOLE), and the Federal Reserve Economic Database (FRED) among others.
+I look forward to seeing you at the 84th annual meeting of the Midwest Economics Association.
+I have enjoyed working with the other MEA officers to put together what I believe will be another high-quality conference.
+We are offering nearly 400 research presentations, including special sessions organized by the Association of Environmental and Resource Economists (AERE), the Committee for the Status of Women in the Economics Profession (CSWEP), the Society of Labor Economists (SOLE), and the Federal Reserve Economic Database (FRED), among others.

-Members from all over the United States as well as Canada, China, Colombia, Denmark, Germany, Japan, Nepal, Taiwan, Turkey, United Arab Emirates, and the United Kingdom will travel to this year’s meeting in St. Louis to present their research.
-In addition to distinguished faculty and professionals in the field of economics and business administration, we have papers from many PhD students as well as twenty papers by undergraduates selected for presentation at five special undergraduate sessions.
+MEA members from all over the United States as well as Canada, China, Denmark, Germany, Japan, Sweden, Switzerland, Turkey, United Arab Emirates, and the United Kingdom will travel to this year’s meeting in Evanston to present their research.
+In addition to distinguished faculty and professionals in the field of economics and business administration, we have papers from many PhD students as well as six special undergraduate sessions.

-The Midwest Economics Association is deeply grateful to its sponsor institutions: The University of Chicago Harris School of Public Policy, the Becker Friedman Institute at the University of Chicago, and the Center for Research in Economics and Strategy at the Washington University of St. Louis Olin Business School.
+The Midwest Economics Association is deeply grateful to its sponsor institutions: The Federal Reserve Bank of Chicago and the Federal Reserve Bank of St. Louis.
 The generous financial support of these organizations contributes to the MEA’s mission to promote the advancement of economic knowledge and the economics profession through the annual forum.

-I personally want to thank the other officers of the MEA for their help in organizing the conference and electing new officers, specifically, First Vice President Mariacristina De Nardi, Federal Reserve Bank of Minneapolis; Second Vice President Tammie Fischer, University of Nebraska-Lincoln; Past President Kerwin Charles, Yale School of Management; and President Elect Susan Dynarski, University of Michigan.
+I personally want to thank the other officers of the MEA for their help in organizing the conference and electing new officers, they are First Vice President Kirabo Jackson, Northwestern University; Second Vice President Tammie Fischer, University of Nebraska-Lincoln; Past President Kerwin Charles, Yale School of Management; and President Elect Susan Dynarski, University of Michigan.
 I wish to especially thank the team at Grinnell College: MEA Secretary-Treasurer Keith Brouhle and Managing Secretary Angela Winburn for their work throughout the year.